John Arbon – Yarnadelic

-John Arbon’s Corriedale is farmed in the Falkland Islands – ensuring that the animals have been treated with the utmost care and are free from harmful mulesing.
+John Arbon’s corriedale is farmed in the Falkland Islands – ensuring that the animals have been treated with the utmost care and are free from mulesing.
 The fibre has then been dyed in the UK and lovingly prepared, blended and spun at their North Devon Mill.

 Skein: 100 g = 333 m (364 yds)

 Needle size: 3.00 mm – 4.50 mm (US 2½-7)

 Gauge: 22 – 28 stitches = 10 cm